-What are the top 10 questions to ask before entering a drug and alcohol addiction treatment center?
+Drug Rehabs, what are the top 10 questions to ask before entering?
+Deciding on alcohol detox, opioid detox, inpatient, intensive outpatient, IOP, and sober homes is challenging.
 There are many different levels of substance abuse treatment.
-Some of these include detox, residential, inpatient, intensive outpatient (IOP) and most likely a sober home.
 However, it goes much deeper than just the levels of care.
 If you are a parent reading this article, chances are you are looking for advice to help your young adult.
 Your son or daughter may need a young adult drug rehabilitation program in New Jersey.

 First, you should know that you are not alone.
 The Centers for Disease Control (CDC) estimates that 48 million Americans used illegal drugs in the last year.
 About 20 percent of teenagers under the age of 16 reports using alcohol.
 And, of those, more than 60 percent binge drink.
 According to the CDC, drug and alcohol use is one of the leading causes of death for teenagers.
 In addition, the number of drug overdose deaths is rising.

 Maybe you are worried about your son or daughter.
 You know that they need a substance abuse treatment program specializing in young adults.
 Perhaps you are worried your son or daughter needs an alcohol rehab facility in New Jersey.
 You may have questions about how to get someone into rehab.
 Here are some important questions you’ll want to have answered when looking for a program.
 We hope our list of questions will help you find the answers you seek about rehab for young adults.